-Now Reading: Roberta Williams’ The Colonel’s Bequest was a different type of adventure game
+Now Reading: How Roberta Williams’ The Colonel’s Bequest Changed Adventure Gaming

 Loading